 Way for the Millennium

-Please note: We are currently reviewing our walks publications, please refer to the webpage text for the most current route details we have.
-If you note any differences when following the route, please let us know by emailing: email@example.com
+Please note: We are currently reviewing our walks publications, please refer to the text on the webpage for the most current route details we have.
+If you note any differences when following the route, please let us know by emailing: firstname.lastname@example.org

 This long-distance footpath was established by Staffordshire County Council to mark the Millennium.
 The Way for the Millennium spans the width of the County for 65 kilometres, running from Newport in the west, to Burton upon Trent in the east.
 The route is based wholly on public rights of way, the Stafford to Newport Greenway or canal towpaths, for which permission has been granted by British Waterways.